EAS Remembers Jakob van Zyl

 June Kim Receives 2020 Henry Ford II Scholar Award

-Mathematics and Computer Science student Ching-Yun (Chloe) Hsu, mentored by Professors Chris Umans and Rupert Frank, is a recipient of the 2017 Henry Ford II Scholar Award.
-She is researching generalized Fourier transform on groups, and will be working on a geometric modeling project.
-In the past, she has studied the prism manifold realization problem and the k-SUM problem.
+Computer science mathematics student Joo Eun (June) Kim, advised by Adam Wierman, Professor of Computing and Mathematical Sciences; Director, Information Science and Technology, is a recipient of the 2020 Henry Ford II Scholar Award.
+June is largely interested in software engineering and game programming.
+She has previously worked at NASA Jet Propulsion Laboratory as part of the Mars 2020 Lander Vision System team, and at Blizzard Entertainment as a full-stack engineer intern.
+This summer she will be working at Riot Games as a game engineer intern and is hoping to continue her professional career in the gaming industry.
 The Henry Ford II Scholar Award is funded under an endowment provided by the Ford Motor Company Fund.
 The award is made annually to engineering students with the best academic record at the end of the third year of undergraduate study.